-- 9 ARI alert: 4 from CES sample was collected and tested positive for COVID-19, 1 from EES sample was collected tested negative for COVID-19 in the state Sentinel Site,1 from Lakes State sample collected and tested positive for COVID-19, 1 from Unity state sample collected and tested positive for COVID-19, 1 from WBGZ sample collected, 1 from WES sample collected and tested positive for COVID-19. - 19 AWD alert: 3 from CES, 4 from EES, 1 from Unity, 2 from Upper Nile State, 1 from Warrap, 5 WBGZ State, 3 WES State, all treated for diarrhea. - 13 ABD alert: 3 from EES, 1 from Lakes investigation is underway, 1 from Unity investigation under way, 4 from Upper Nile sample were collected, 3 from Warrap State and 1 from WBGZ State - 19 Malaria alerts: 1 from CES, 3 from EES, 1 from Warrap, 2 from Lakes State, 1 from Unity State, 6 from WBGZ, 5 from WES, all these are due to the high increase of malaria cases in the Country. - 2 AFP alert: from Unity State, Mayom County in Mankien PHCC and Mayom PHCC. - 2 COVID-19 alert: 1 from Jonglei state and 1 from Unity all tested positive for COVID-19 - 1 Measles alert: from Unity State, Rubkona, County, Bentiu State Hospital sample collected for testing.
+- 9 ARI alerts: 4 from CES, 1 from EES,1 from Lakes State, 1 from Unity state, 1 from WBGZ sample collected, 1 from WES.
+Sample were collected from all ARI alerts and tested for COVID-19 in the states Sentinel Sites - 19 AWD alerts: 3 from CES ,4 from EES, 1 from Unity, 2 from Upper Nile State, 1 from Warrap, 5 WBGZ State treated, 3 WES State.
+All were treated for diarrhea.
+State RRTs were deployed to collect samples - 13 ABD alerts: 3 from EES, 1 from Lakes investigation is underway, 1 from Unity investigation under way, 4 from Upper Nile sample were collected, 3 from Warrap State and 1 from WBGZ State. - 19 Malaria alerts: 1 from CES, 3 from EES, 1 from Warrap, 2 from Lakes State, 1 from Unity State, 6 from WBGZ, 5 from WES, all these are due to the high increase of malaria cases in the Country. - 2 AFP alerts: from Unity State, Mayom County in Mankien PHCC and Mayom PHCC. - 2 COVID-19 alerts: 1 from Jonglei state and 1 from Unity all tested positive for COVID-19 - 1 Measles alert: from Unity State, Rubkona, County, Bentiu State Hospital sample was collected for testing.